 Corn Bhel or Corn Chaat Bhel is a quick and delicious snack recipe made with boiled sweet corn tossed with chopped onions, tomatoes, cucumber, bell pepper, spicy coriander mint chutney, and topped with crunchy boondi, and sev.

 Ready to serve in 25 minutes, this corn bhel recipe is perfect to make for breakfast or evening snacks.
 You can also serve this corn chaat to your guests.
-It is healthy and can be prepared in very less time.
+It is healthy and can be prepared in very little time.
 You can enjoy it with your evening tea or whenever you crave a chaat.

 Sweet corn bhel, the corn in it is certainly the most versatile food.
 Boiled and roasted corn can be used in salads, soups, snacks, and even Maggie noodles.
 This way sweet corn adds a multi-faceted usage in the culinary aspects.